What to watch for today

 Americans prefer breakfast food you can eat with one hand.
 Commuting drivers are likely the key to why Taco Bell is introducing the waffle taco.

-The winning formula to bag an Oscar award.
-Set your film in the 1930s, base it on a novel, and feature a murder plot.
+base it on a novel, and feature a murder plot.

 Our best wishes for a productive day.
 Please send any news, comments, Tetris high scores, and Oscar-worthy movie scripts to email@example.com.
 You can follow us on Twitter here for updates throughout the day.